m-kupiec/compendium-react/README.md

 Rules:
 - "Don’t read or write `ref.current` during rendering.
 If some information is needed during rendering, use state instead.
 Since React doesn’t know when `ref.current` changes, even reading it while rendering makes your component’s behavior difficult to predict." ([React](https://react.dev/learn/referencing-values-with-refs))
+- "During the first render, the DOM nodes have not yet been created, so `ref.current` will be `null`.
+And during the rendering of updates, the DOM nodes haven’t been updated yet.
+So it’s too early to read them.
+React sets `ref.current` during the commit.
+Before updating the DOM, React sets the affected `ref.current` values to `null`.
+After updating the DOM, React immediately sets them to the corresponding DOM nodes.
+Usually, you will access refs from event handlers.
+If you want to do something with a ref, but there is no particular event to do it in, you might need an Effect." ([React](https://react.dev/learn/manipulating-the-dom-with-refs))

 Usage:
 - > ```jsx